 About The Baltimore Catholic League

-The BCL traditionally plays a double round-robin schedule each season.
+The BCL plays a double round-robin schedule each season.
 Because seven of the eight current schools are also part of the Maryland Interscholastic Athletic Association (MIAA), BCL games played (with the exception of St. Maria Goretti) also count in the MIAA A Conference standings.

-At the end of the season, the eight schools play in the Baltimore Catholic League Tournament, which has been held in college gymnasiums and arenas throughout the Baltimore area in front of thousands of fans each year, since the first event in 1972.
-The winner of the BCL Tournament receives the Brother D. John Smith FSC Memorial Trophy, which is kept in the possession of the winning school until the following year.
+At the end of the season, the eight schools participate in the Baltimore Catholic League Tournament, which has been held in college gymnasiums and arenas throughout the Baltimore area in front of thousands of fans each year, since the first event in 1972.
+The winner of the BCL Tournament receives the Brother D. John Smith, FSC Memorial Trophy, which is kept in the possession of the winning school until the following year.
 A committee of former coaches and media select the All-Tournament team, the John M. Plevyak MVP Award (named for the late Mount St. Joseph athletic director) and the Sportsmanship Award.

 Each season, the BCL coaches select the Jerry Savage Player of the Year (named for the late Loyola coach and one of the BCL’s founders), the O. Ray Mullis Coach of the Year (named for the late Cardinal Gibbons head coach), the Mark Amatucci Defensive Player of the Year (named for the former Calvert Hall head coach), the Cokey Robertson Most Improved Player of the Year (named for the former St. Maria Goretti head coach), the Dave Kropfelder “Never, Never Quit” Awards (named for the late Mount St. Joseph star athlete, and later a referee, and given to one player at each school) as well as All-Baltimore Catholic League honorees.
 The selections are announced at a luncheon for all of the BCL teams and coaches after the conclusion of the regular season.

-The BCL has recognized 60 players, coaches, athletic directors and administrators as Baltimore Catholic League Hall of Famers.
-The league inducted BCL HOF classes in 2011, 2012, 2014, 2016 and 2018.
+The BCL has recognized 72 players, coaches, athletic directors and administrators as Baltimore Catholic League Hall of Famers.
+The league inducted BCL HOF classes in 2011, 2012, 2014, 2016, 2018 and 2023.